VICI Properties Inc. (VICI) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in VICI Properties Inc. (NYSE: VICI) Right Now?

-VICI Properties Inc. (NYSE: VICI) has a higher price-to-earnings ratio of 14.27x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.95.
-Analysts have mixed views on the stock, with 15 analysts rating it as a “buy,” 4 as “overweight,” 2 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for VICI Properties Inc. (NYSE: VICI) is above average at 14.37x.
+The 36-month beta value for VICI is also noteworthy at 0.95.
+There are mixed opinions on the stock, with 15 analysts rating it as a “buy,” 4 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023